-Learn how to make homemade burger patties and sauce with beef, salmon, lamb, or bison.
-Once you start making homemade burgers you will never go back!
+Learn how to make homemade burger patties and with any ground meat, such as ground beef, bison, or venison.
 Homemade burgers are best for hot summer days or that night in winter when it’s snowing but you’re craving the BBQ.
 They are easy to make, only take a few ingredients, and make the most delicious and healthy family meal.

 This post contains affiliate links, which means I may make a small commission off of items you buy at no extra charge to you.